samm-git/aws-vpn-client/README.md

 See [my blog post](https://smallhacks.wordpress.com/2020/07/08/aws-client-vpn-internals/) for the implementation details.

+P.S.
+Recently [AWS released Linux desktop client](https://aws.amazon.com/about-aws/whats-new/2021/06/aws-client-vpn-launches-desktop-client-for-linux/), however, it is currently available only for Ubuntu, using Mono and is closed source.

 ## Content of the repository

 - [openvpn-v2.4.9-aws.patch](openvpn-v2.4.9-aws.patch) - patch required to build